goliatone/gmenu/README.md

 Builds an object with all nodes added to a menu, and makes it available to Express views as a local variable.

+It supports lazy instantiation of menus, so you can add submenus before the parent menu has been defined.
+This is useful if you define your submenus inside your routes and your main menu on your app definition file.

 ```javascript
 const Menu = require('gmenu');